Cysion/Secproject1/README.md

 `source env/bin/activate`
 now being all set you can either use the **makefile** to set up the project (recommended)
 `make -f makefile all`
-or follow this step by step guide (not recommended) update to the latest version of the repository and pip `git pull`
+or follow this step by step guide (not recommended):

+update to the latest version of the repository and pip
+`git pull`
 `pip install --upgrade pip`
 then install the required python libraries
-**NOTE:** the version on most python libraries have been **FROZEN**, you will have to upgrade them **MANUALLY** `pip install -r requirements.txt`
+**NOTE:** the version on most python libraries have been **FROZEN**, you will have to upgrade them **MANUALLY**
+`pip install -r requirements.txt`
-then you have to use the built in django database construction feature `python manage.py migrate` if the command succeds you can start the server by executing `python manage.py runserver`
+then you have to use the built in django database construction feature
+`python manage.py migrate`
+if the command succeds you can start the server by executing
+`python manage.py runserver`

 ## Built With
 * [Python](https://www.python.org/doc/) - Language and dependency management